-- 1. The organization is organized and operates as a non-profit entity. - 2.
-From February 10, 2012 onward, contraceptive coverage has not been provided at any point by the group health plan established or maintained by the organization, consistent with any applicable State law, because of the religious beliefs of the organization. - 3. ...the group health plan established or maintained by the organization (or another entity on behalf of the plan, such as a health insurance issuer or third-party administrator) must provide to participants the attached notice, as described below, which states that contraceptive coverage will not be provided under the plan for the first plan year beginning on or after August 1, 2012. - 4.
-The organization self-certifies that it satisfies criteria 1-3 above, and documents its self-certification in accordance with the procedures detailed herein."
+- 1. The organization is organized and operates as a nonprofit entity. - 2.
+From February 10, 2012 onward, the health plan established or maintained or arranged by the organization has consistently not provided all or the same subset of the contraceptive coverage otherwise required, at any point, consistent with any applicable State law, because of the religious beliefs of the organization. - 3.
+As detailed below, the health plan established or maintained or arranged by the organization (or another entity on behalf of the plan, such as a health insurance issuer or third-party administrator) must provide to plan enrollees the attached notice, as described below, which states that some or all contraceptive coverage will not be provided under the plan during the temporary enforcement safe harbor period.